WFP-VAM/dmp/apps/backend/README.md

 To setup the Telegram notifications when a new form is available:

+Check first that the telegram secrets have been setup in the secret manager.

 - In Kobo, for each form:
   - Go to `SETTINGS`
   - Click on `REST Services` and then on `REGISTER A NEW SERVICE`